An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems

-with different wave numbers $\kappa$ and a variable coefficient $b(\boldsymbol{x})$ defined in equation \eqref{eqn:source}.
-Figure \ref{fig:plane} illustrates the solution for different values of $\kappa$ and that it is a plane wave in the direction $(1,1,1)$ that is modulated differently along the $x$, $y$ and $z$ axes.
-These experiments investigate how the stopping criteria of the iterative solver relates to the accuracy of the solution with the specified discretization.
+for different wave numbers $\kappa$ and the variable coefficient $b(\boldsymbol{x})$ as defined in equation \eqref{eqn:source}.
+Figure \ref{fig:plane} illustrates the solution for different values of $\kappa$.
+The exact solution (\ref{eqn:plane}) is a plane wave in the direction $(1,1,1)$ that is modulated differently along the $x$, $y$ and $z$ axes.

 Table \ref{tab:PlaneMinErr} reports the relative error $E_h$ and digits of accuracy obtained by the discretization when the number of ppw remains fixed across a row.
-Since the linear systems are too large to invert directly, the approximate solution $u_h$ used to calculate $E_h$ is obtained by iterating \texttt{GMRES} until the relative error $E_h^\text{it}$ has converged.
-The error $E_h$ related to the ppw remains fixed as expected by the two dimensional results.
+The error $E_h$ related to the ppw remains fixed.
+This is consistent with the accuracy observed when applying this discretization to two dimensional problems.
 The values range from orders of magnitude of $10^{-12}$ for 24 ppw to $10^{-7}$ for 9.6 ppw.